badiaamakhlouf/DS_ML_InterviewBank/pages/programming_proficiency.md

 ### Q- What is the difference between package and library ?
 - **A Package:**
-  - A collection or set of python files where each files corresponds to module.
+  - A collection or set of python files where each files corresponds to a module.
   - This modules are organized together and are installed as a unit.
-  - It is possible that one package contains several modules or even sub-packages and other files such as documentation or configuration files.`
+  - It is possible that one package contains several modules or even several sub-packages and other files such as documentation or configuration files.
-  - Installation can be done using `pip`or `conda`in case you are using `Anaconda`
+  - Installation can be done using `pip` or `conda` in case you are using `Anaconda`.
-  - Exampes: `numpy`, `pandas`, `requests`
+  - Exampes: `numpy`, `pandas`
 ### Q- What are the common python libraries?

 - **pyenv:**